- ALBANIA ||

 - Traditional Albanian Salads: Shopska or Greek-style salads.

-If you are short on time and want to try as many Albanian eats as possible, check out this tour!
+If you are short on time and want to try as many Albanian eats as possible, check out this tour:

 Friggin delicious qofte and peppers stuffed with rice at Taverna e Kasapbeuth

-Best Attractions in Tirana: What to Do in Tirana
+Things to Do in and Around Tirana

-First of all, taking a tour of the city is the best way to understand Tirana.
+First, taking a tour of the city is the best way to understand Tirana.
 Albania has a wild and complex history, particularly in the 20th century when it was one of the strictest dictatorships in the world.

 Give this tour a go to get a crash course in Tirana and Albania!
 You won't regret it and it will make you appreciate wherever you are from 🤣.